snowplow/snowplowanalytics.com/_posts/2018-12-10-debugging-bad-rows-on-gcp/index.md

 In the example we've found: `instance type (object) does not match any allowed primitive type (allowed: ["string"])` - it looks like some field which should be a string is being sent as a JSON or other object - so I need to find the field that has a `string` specified in the schema but has an object against it in the payload.

-At this stage, I recommend simply copying the base64 strings and manually decoding to delve into the issue - I use a text editor plugin to do so, you could also use a command line tool or if your data isn't sensitive, an in-browswer service.
+At this stage, I recommend simply copying the base64 strings and manually decoding to delve into the issue - I use a text editor plugin to do so, you could also use a command line tool or other option to decode the data.

 ---